Hassan88N/IotSolution/README.md

 # IotSolution
 Air Heater Monitoring Application
 python:
 -scripts for analysis:
--scripts for process model, controller, filter and live plotting:
--script for datbase connection
+-scripts for process model, controller, filter and live plotting -script for datbase connection
 -script for mqtt publishing
 -script for mqtt subscription